NeptuneMagicSauce/CatPi/README.md

 # TODO

-- no need for pragma once when we just declare

 - better gui layout
   frequent buttons bigger
   debug setting screen: more gap after dial <-> dial more centered